flinker-app/docsfx/index.md

 # Documentation and Support

-Microsoft 365 Add-ons for secure project management between teams and companies.
-Discover the full potential of Microsoft Add-ons with these guides and documentation.
+Microsoft 365 Apps for secure project management between teams and companies.
+Discover the full potential of Microsoft Apps with these guides and documentation.
 Enhance your team collaboration and security across Microsoft SharePoint and Teams.

 <!-- Vertical Cards -->
 <div class="vertical-card-container">